 17. We have to take action when unreasonable actions or behaviour impair the functioning of the OIA.
 We aim to do this in a way that, wherever possible, allows a complaint to progress through our process.
 We will try to ensure that any action we take is the minimum required to address the unacceptable actions or behaviour, taking into account any relevant personal circumstances of the User.

 18. It may be necessary to apply restrictions to the User’s contact with the OIA or its staff.
-Any decision in this regard will be taken by the Independent Adjudicator, the Deputy Adjudicators or Chief Operating Officer and Company Secretary.
+A decision in this regard may be taken by any OIA manager.

 19. The OIA will take any action(s) that it considers to be appropriate in relation to any unacceptable actions or behaviour.
 Normally we will write to tell the complainant why we believe their behaviour is unacceptable, what action we are taking and the duration of that action.
 Some of the options that we are likely to consider are:

-- To terminate or suspend consideration of a complaint in accordance with the Rules of the Scheme.
+19.4.
+To terminate or suspend consideration of a complaint in accordance with the Rules of the Scheme (Rule 9).
+The User may appeal a decision to suspend or terminate consideration of a complaint (Rule 10).
 In exceptional cases, we also reserve the right not to consider a future complaint from a User.
 We will take into account the impact on the User and also whether there is a broader public interest in considering the complaint further.

 20. We will record all incidents of unacceptable actions or behaviour by Users and any action taken by the OIA to address these.

-21. Any User who is unhappy with a decision made by the OIA under this policy has the right to submit a complaint to the Company Secretary.
-S/he will consider it in line with the OIA’s complaints policy.
+21. Any User who is unhappy with a decision made by the OIA under this policy has the right to submit a complaint to the Head of Leadership Office.
+S/he will consider it in line with the OIA’s 'complaints about our service' policy.
+If the User has appealed against a decision to suspend or terminate our review under Rule 9, that appeal will be considered before the Head of Leadership considers the service complaint.